NexusMutual/docs/docs/overview/resources/faq.md

 ### Can I buy cover for assets in wallets other than my whitelisted address?

 Yes, you can.
-You need to buy cover using the ETH address you used to sign up for membership (i.e. your whitelisted address).
+You need to buy cover using the Ethereum address you used to sign up for membership (i.e. your registered membership address).
 Cover is purchased with that address but you can protect assets in other wallets.
 If you suffer a loss of funds and need to file a claim, you will need to submit proof of loss, which differs for each [cover product](/overview/cover-products/).

 ### Can I buy cover for another person such as my spouse?